polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/index.md

 Index: 1

 <!-- _Notes to docs team: This artice aims to describe the concepts around developing Substrate runtimes._
-_This should be the entry point for anyone developing with substrate, whereby this content conceptually describes the ways one can create application specific business logic for a substrate chain.
-At a high level, this includes designing new pallets or smart contracts or using both.
-Runtime development ultimately encompasses the two._ -->
+_This should be the entry point for anyone developing with substrate, whereby this content conceptually describes the ways one can create application specific business logic for a substrate chain._ -->
 # Designing your runtime
 Application logic in Substrate-based blockchains can be expressed in the form of: